 Here, experts have spent decades habituating some of the gorilla family groups to the presence of humans.
 Now, a very lucky few can hike up the steep slopes of Bwindi’s mountainous and thickly-forested terrain to spend time with them.

 To get there, take a tour from Kampala, or hire a driver to ferry you the 9 hours by road west from Uganda’s capital, where you’ll need to pay $700 for the chance to spend just 1 hour with these magnificent creatures.

 By Alina from World of Lina

-The Ouzoud Falls are among the most beautiful natural wonders in Africa and need to be on everyone’s Morocco itinerary.
+The Ouzoud Falls are among Africa’s most beautiful natural wonders and must be on everyone’s Morocco itinerary.

 These stunning waterfalls are located near the village of Tanaghmeilt, just a 2.5-hour drive from Marrakech.
 It’s a very popular place and thus often full of locals and tourists – especially on weekends.